You need java to run this

 Strange ideals — Cuba is the only country in the world with sustainable development, says the World Wildlife Fund.
 Cuba has planted 137 million trees, 5th largest total in the world in 2008 for the UNEP — United Nations Environment "Plant A Billion Trees" Campaign; Cuba’s education index is equal highest in the world along with Australia, Finland, Denmark and New Zealand; for the past twenty years, Cuba has been taking care of more than 18,000 Russian children affected by the Chernobyl nuclear powerplant explosion in April 1986 in the Ukraine.

-Strange democracy — During elections held every five years since 1975 (at national, provincial or municipal levels), candidates do not represent any party hence no party line and no expected paybacks as budgets are outlawed in order to make sure candidates represent their ideas only based on their curriculum vitae only.
-There are 1,200 provincial delegates; 175 communes (municipios) each made up of 30 to 200 electoral ridings for a total of 15,093 representatives who represent an average 550 citizens of their burrough in their town.
+Strange democracy — During elections held every five years since 1975 (at national, provincial or municipal levels), candidates do not represent any party hence no party line and no expected paybacks as budgets are outlawed in order to make sure candidates represent their ideas only based on their curriculum vitae.

 In the 2010 Municipal Elections (regular national-level elections for the Asemblea Nacional and province by province Asembleas Provinciales Elections were held before), interested citizens had from Feb 24 to Mar 24 to apply for candidacy; 8.4 million Cubans were registered to elect some 15,093 "delegates of the people" (delegados del pueblo) representing every town burrough (Municipal Assemblies of the People or officially "Asambleas Municipales del Poder Popular") made up (we divided 8.4 million by 15,093) of an average of 556 eligible voters per municipal assembly.

-And ballot boxes are watched by children : some 300,000 kids took part in the 2003 Elections :
+Ballot boxes are watched by children : some 300,000 kids took part in the 2003 Elections :

 Whoa, children watching ballot boxes : strange indeed.